DamiduShalinda/DamiduShalinda/README.md

 - 👋 Hi, I’m @DamiduShalinda
-- 👀 I’m interested in ...
+- 👀 I’m interested in software developing using MERN Stack
 - 🌱 I’m currently learning @ univercity of kelaniya
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me kumaraa-im19012@stu.kln.ac.lk
+- 📫 How to reach me shalindadamidu@gmail.com

 <!---
 DamiduShalinda/DamiduShalinda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.